Satyam-driod/infinite_scroll/README.md

 # React Project with Infinite Scroll

-created a project with reactJs with simple authentication(actually fake) and implemented a react infinte scroll component.
+created a project with reactJs with simple authentication(actually fake) and implemented a react infinite scroll component.

 you can check the project with below given link